 - Long term care is a reality for many elders: A Metlife study confirmed that nearly 50% of seniors age 65 and older will require some nursing home care

 - The average stay is longer than you think: The US Government’s Centers for Disease Control conducted a national study in 2000 and confirmed that the average long-term nursing home stay was 838 days (nearly two and a half years).

-- Daily nursing home rates exceed a night at the Ritz: Area nursing homes often charge more than $425 a day (more than $13,000 per month and more than $150,000 per year)!
-And this princely sum buys only a shared room.
+- Daily nursing home rates exceed a night at the Ritz: Area nursing homes charge around $500 per day (roughly $15,000 per month or $180,000 per year)!
+And this princely sum often get you only a shared room.
 Each year the price of care increases – often in excess of the rate of inflation.

 - Hoping for the best is too risky: While all seniors hope to stay home, failing to plan for the risk of nursing home care is a very risky gamble.
 More importantly, you risk losing your nest egg thus impoverishing yourself and your spouse (if you are married)

 - Well off people are not immune to these costs: Even elders with higher net worths must take heed.
 Assuming the cost of nursing home care increases 5% each year, a five-year stay could cost more than $1 million.

 - Long term care insurance may not be enough: Even if you are among the very few who maintain a long term care insurance policy that can help pay for nursing home costs, most policies cap the daily maximum benefit at far less than the roughly $500 daily cost of nursing home care.